 Swiss-based Tresorit (opens in new tab) focuses on two key aspects with its cloud storage service: security and simplicity.
 It sits on your computers and your mobile devices, syncing files to and from the cloud, and enabling you to share files and folders with other people when needed.

-End-to-end encryption is one of the key features offered by Tresorit, which we'll talk a little bit more about in the security section below.
+End-to-end encryption (opens in new tab) is one of the key features offered by Tresorit, which we'll talk a little bit more about in the security section below.
 As for core functionality, the client software essentially lets you sync any file or folder from your computer or mobile device to the cloud and back, under the limits set by the type of account you're using.
 Free accounts limit you to a 500MB file size, which is quite restricting but equally reasonable given the lack of payment.

-While you can sync files between multiple people and multiple devices—so everyone is always working off the latest versions—there's no live in-app collaboration here, like you get in alternatives such as Dropbox and Google Drive.
+While you can sync files (opens in new tab) between multiple people and multiple devices—so everyone is always working off the latest versions—there's limited in-app collaboration here, like you get in alternatives such as Dropbox and Google Drive.
 While Tresorit might not have as many bells and whistles as these rivals, it covers the core functions very well indeed.

 The interface sported by the various Tresorit apps is certainly one of the strong points of the service.
 The apps are clean, tidy and modern-looking, and you won't have any problems finding your way around them (the guided tour that you get when you first open up the client apps certainly helps).

 The mobile apps are perhaps even more intuitive to use than the desktop programs, and there's definitely a Dropbox-style vibe here.
 Files can be accessed quickly and simply, and shared with just a few taps.
 If you need yet another app to automatically upload your mobile photos and videos to the cloud, then the apps for Android and iOS are able to do this for you too.
 There is a toggle to enable and disable mobile data, helping to preserve your allowance, however there are no automated warnings based on file size unlike some other cloud storage apps.
 Passcode or biometric access to the app adds another level of security, and this can be a different passcode to the one you use to log in to the device itself.

 End-to-end encryption is one of the flagship features of Tresorit, with all files and metadata protected using randomly generated encryption keys that never travel in an unencrypted form.
-As an extra level of protection, Tresorit clients apply a Message Authentication Code (MAC) to the content of each file, and this code is held only by the client and those the file is shared, but not kept by Tresorit.
+As an extra level of protection, Tresorit clients apply a Message Authentication Code (MAC) to the content of each file, and this code is held only by the client and with those the file is shared, but not kept by Tresorit.

-Tresorit has pricing both for individuals and for teams, but the only free offering is a simple file transfer utility with no cloud storage.
-For the full cloud storage, after a 14-day free trial, you'll need to pay $12.50/£8 a month for 500GB of room and support for 5 devices, or $30/£20 a month for 2.5TB of room and support for 10 devices.
-If you pay for a year at a time, the equivalent monthly rate is a little lower.
+Tresorit has pricing both for individuals and for teams as well as a free offering called Basic with 5GB storage.
+For the full cloud storage, after a 14-day free trial, you'll need to pay $14.49 (£9.99) per month for 1TB of storage or $34.99 (£23.99) per month for 4TB of storage.

 On the plus side, Tresorit is a very secure, very fast, very reliable service, with apps that are a breeze to use.
 Its backup services are flexible and sophisticated, with the option to create custom groups of files and folders outside of the folder structure of your main computer.
 Meanwhile, the end-to-end encryption and security measures are top notch – there's nowhere safer to put your data.